Want to Join the Elite Team of #HodgesHeroes with our EMT Certification or AS - EMS Paramedic Degree Program?

 - Shift Flexibility.
 Clinical and internship requirements take place during the weekend and evening hours.

 - Convenience.
 All fees are included in the program cost, and you may be eligible for low or no cost tuition assistance through CareerSource.
-To see if your eligible, fill out an inquiry form with them to start the eligibility process.
+To see if you’re eligible, fill out an inquiry form with them to start the eligibility process.

 Sign up today to secure your spot in our upcoming session!

 Already a Florida certified EMT?
 Begin Here.

 Do you already have a Florida certificate in EMT and previous college credits or a degree?
 If yes, then the next step would be to apply and have your transcript evaluated by your personal admissions advisor to make sure that you have the required prerequisites for the Paramedic Degree Program.
 Don’t worry, if for some reason you do not have enough / or the correct credits for the program, your admissions advisor can walk you through the steps you need to be ready to start the Paramedic Degree Program.

-If you do not have the required prerequisites, don’t worry, it is easy to apply to complete the general education requirements prior to taking the Paramedic Degree Program.
+If you do not have the required prerequisites, don’t worry, it is easy to apply to complete the general education requirements before taking the Paramedic Degree Program.
 Your admissions advisor can help walk you through this process.

 Additionally, students who are not EMTs can apply to Hodges University as a student and complete the EMT program while getting a head start on their general education courses.